NuGet/docs.microsoft.com-nuget/docs/create-packages/Sign-a-Package.md

 ## Install a signed package

-Signed packages don't require any specific action to be installed; however, if the content has been modified since it was signed, the installation be blocked and produces a [error NU3008](../reference/errors-and-warnings/NU3008.md).
+Signed packages don't require any specific action to be installed; however, if the content has been modified since it was signed, the installation is blocked and produces an [error NU3008](../reference/errors-and-warnings/NU3008.md).

 > [!Warning]
 > Packages signed with untrusted certificates are considered as unsigned and are installed without any warnings or errors like any other unsigned package.